Taehillah/simple_shell/README.md

-This is a simple UNIX command interpreter
+This is a simple UNIX command interpreter made by Ishmael Mafole